BCO-DMO ERDDAP

 attribute NC_GLOBAL time_coverage_start String 2017-08-17T14:02Z

-attribute NC_GLOBAL title String Light data (transmission) from surveys conducted in St. John, US Virgin Islands in 2017
+attribute NC_GLOBAL title String [Edmunds et al. MarBio 2019a: Transmission data] - Light data (transmission) from surveys conducted in St. John, US Virgin Islands in 2017 (RAPID: Hurricane Irma: Effects of repeated severe storms on shallow Caribbean reefs and their changing ecological resilience)

 attribute NC_GLOBAL version String 1